 Now the movie does have some quiet moments that allow the audiences to be more submersed in the setting.
 In fact both the soundtrack and the visuals of the changing weather do help give the movie some atmosphere.
 However, while those select scenes and elements are very good, their only lightly sprinkled throughout all the disastrous mayhem.
 The animation on display is definitely an improvement over the smaller scaled TV show, and there’s some great visual highlights.

-Now I said in the opening that I watched this movie all the time as a kid, but truthfully I haven’t re-watched this film in years, until I had to before I posted this review, and through all those years, I’ve never forgotten this films instrumental music score composed by Ralph Schuckett.
-Needless to say, the music he composed for this film ... thing of beauty!
+Now I said in the opening that I watched this movie all the time as a kid, but truthfully, I haven’t re-watched this film in years, until I had to before I posted this review.
+Through all those years, I’ve never forgotten this films instrumental music score composed by Ralph Schuckett.
+Needless to say, the music he composed for this film ... a thing of beauty!
 This is one case in which the American version of the film is superior to its Japanese counterpart.
 I don’t mean to put down the original score composed by Shinji Miyazaki, because that score was good too, but it just didn’t stick with me the same way Ralph Schuckett’s score has.

 One thing that Pokémon always seemed to struggle with was getting the moral across to kids.
 Sometimes this series would beat you over the head with its message, and others times it was subtle to a fault, where you just don’t give the message any attention.
 In this movie the message is all about how any one-person can make a difference if he or she has the courage to commit to something greater then themselves.